syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt_MVC/Getting-Started.md

 {% endhighlight %}

 The following screen shot displays resource allocation for tasks in Gantt.

 ![](Getting-Started_images/Getting-Started_img12.png)

+_Figure 20: Resource allocation for tasks in Gantt_

 This section explains briefly about the control structure and how to create a Gantt chart.